How to create a VPN server with Microsoft Azure

 --public-ip-sku Standard

-This command automatically generates an SSH key pair for your VM and places it in the default SSH directory (~/.ssh).
+This command automatically generates an SSH key pair for your VM and places it in the default SSH directory (`~/.ssh`).
 Once the VM is created, you will see an output of the VM's information.

-Access the virtual machine
+## Access the virtual machine <a href="#access-the-virtual-machine" id="access-the-virtual-machine"></a>

 Once your VM is deployed, you can access it over SSH.
 The way to access the VM depends on which authentication method you chose while creating it.

-Changing permissions for the private key
+### Changing permissions for the private key <a href="#changing-permissions-for-the-private-key" id="changing-permissions-for-the-private-key"></a>

 To use the SSH key for authentication, you need to set the private key’s permissions to read-only.